DrHaid/wunderland-professional/README.md

 # How 2 use

-1. Download the latest EXE from the [Releases](https://github.com/DrHaid/wunderland-professional/releases).
+1. Download the latest release from the [Releases](https://github.com/DrHaid/wunderland-professional/releases) page
+2. Unpack the ZIP file
-2. Run the executable.
+3. Run the executable

 ❗Your Anti-Virus may (falsely (trust me bro)) detect the program as malicious.
 It's not a virus - pinky promise...
 Anyway, if you don't want to take the risk you can...